 Try a Variation

-- Ground meat: You can ground chicken, beef, or turkey in this dish by simply sauteeing the ground meat for 3-4 minutes before adding onions and peppers.
+- Add ground meat: You can ground chicken, beef, or turkey in this dish by simply sauteeing the ground meat for 3-4 minutes before adding onions and peppers.

-- Beans: Add kidney or pinto beans instead of black beans.
+- Switch the beans: Add kidney or pinto beans instead of black beans.

 Recipe Tips & Notes